8toz/DSS_12Lead_ECG_detection/README.md

 # DSS_12Lead_ECG_detection
 Implementation of a DSS based on a trained Neural Network.
 The repository contains Colab notebooks for the Deep Learning task  and two additional folders containing the React frontend and the Flask backend.

+The first step to install the DSS in the computer will be to download the corresponding files in GitHub.
+Before continuing with the installation, the user needs to make sure that Python 3.8.9 and Node JS are installed.

+Once installed, we will divide the steps into two parts:  the front-end and the back-end.
+In the front-end, the user will need to get into the `./front/` route using the `cd` command.Then, once there, run `npm install`, which will create the node modules folder with all the required dependencies to run the front-end.
+The process will take time because it is a heavy download.
+Once done, you can just run the `npm start` command in the same route to start the front-end in the browser in the address http://localhost:3000/.

+The back-end installation will be done using a requirement.txt file.
+That will install all the python dependencies directly by running `pip install -r requirements.txt`, which is a folder that has all the required libraries along with their correspondent versions.
+If the installation  of  all  packages  is  not  completed  for  some  reason  (like  the  Operative  System version), the user will have to debug the errors and solve them one by one.
+To check if the server  is  working,  execute  inside  the `./server/` route  the  command `python app.py`.
+In case everything is working correctly, the server will be launched at 127.0.0.1:5000.